time2backup/time2backup/docs/command.md

 - 5: No backups available at this path
 - 6: No backups of this file
 - 7: No backup found at this date
-- 8: Unknown error of the file browser

 ---------------------------------------------------------------
 <a name="status"></a>